willvincent/laravel-rateable/README.md

 After the migration, one new table will be present, `ratings`.

 # Usage
-You need to set on your model that it is rateable.
+In order to mark a model as "rateable", import the `Rateable` trait.

 ````php
 <?php namespace App;